 The Implementation Agreement represents a binding commitment of the parties.
-As such, it must provide a workable framework for the parties to resolve any differences and make course corrections along the way.
-On the other hand, the Implementation Agreement recognizes that the parties are entering into the agreement on a voluntary basis and circumstances may arise that interfere with the incorporation of NorthWestern into the EIM through the process.
-Accordingly, the Implementation Agreement allows either party to terminate the agreement for any or no reason, provided it has first entered into good faith discussions for thirty (30) days in an effort to resolve any differences.9 This and other related provisions mean that the parties must work closely together to achieve the goal of implementing NorthWestern into the EIM in a timely manner.
+As such, it provides a workable framework for the parties to resolve any differences and to make course corrections along the way.
+On the other hand, the Implementation Agreement recognizes that the parties are entering into the agreement on a voluntary basis and circumstances may arise that interfere with the incorporation of EPE into the EIM through the planned process.
+Accordingly, the Implementation Agreement allows either party to terminate the agreement for any or no reason, provided it has first entered into good-faith discussions for 30 days in an effort to resolve any differences.
+This and other related provisions mean that the parties must work closely together to achieve the goal of implementing EPE into the EIM in a timely manner.